Children's Hospital is part of the UPMC family.

 Dr. Strauss and his colleagues discovered that Kennedy was not growing typically.
 Her presentation included microcephaly, global developmental delay, myopathy, hepatopathy, and factor VII deficiency.
 The late S. Harvey Mudd, MD, a world-renowned metabolic specialist, was part of the team that pinpointed Kennedy's condition as a disorder involving her AdoHcy hydrolase enzyme.

-Donya and Kennedy eventually made their way to Pittsburgh, where they met with Kyle Soltys, MD, a transplant surgeon at the Hillman Center for Pediatric Transplantation at Children's Hospital of Pittsburgh of UPMC.
+Donya and Kennedy eventually made their way to Pittsburgh, where they met with Kyle Soltys, MD, a transplant surgeon at the Hillman Center for Pediatric Transplantation at UPMC Children’s Hospital of Pittsburgh.

 Kennedy began following a restricted diet, but even in the early stages of her medical journey, she demonstrated that she was a brave patient who was willing to do what needed to be done.
 "We never imagined something like this would touch our lives," says Donya.
 "But Kennedy has done so well—she took it all in stride."